Pseudorandom unitaries are neither real nor sparse nor noise-robust

 where $S$ is a set of binary strings $\{0,1\}^{n}$ with $K=\vert S\vert$ elements and $f:\{0,1 \}^n \to \{ 0, 1\}$ a binary phase function.
 The ensemble of~\eqref{eq:phaseKstates} over all $f$ has been shown to be pseudorandom~\cite{brakerski2019pseudo,bouland2022quantum}.
 The ensemble of Haar random states and the ensemble of phase states of all binary phase functions with $K=\omega(\log(n))$ are indistinguishable with polynomial copies~\cite{bouland2022quantum}, which we apply to prove Theorem~\ref{thm:no_test_imag}.

-\revA{Thus, PRSs can assume any value of imaginarity as it cannot be tested efficiently, which is evidenced by the existence of both real~\cite{brakerski2019pseudo} and imaginary PRSs~\cite{ji2018pseudorandom}.}
+\revA{Thus, PRSs can assume any value of imaginarity as it cannot be tested efficiently, which is evidenced by the existence of both real~\cite{brakerski2019pseudo} and imaginary PRSs~\cite{ji2018pseudorandom}.} \revC{Note that alternative constructions of real-valued PRSs exist, which do not require negative amplitudes~\cite{giurgica2023pseudorandomness,jeronimo2024pseudorandom}.}

 While testing imaginarity is inefficient in general, the scaling is indeed better than tomography as we show with an explicit algorithm in \SM~\ref{sec:meas_imag_ineff}.

+\revB{Also note that when we have access to both $\ket{\psi}$ and its complex conjugate $\ket{\psi^\ast}$, we can simply use the SWAP test to efficiently evaluate~\eqref{eq:imag_rho} using $O(1)$ samples.
+Thus, access to the complex conjugate gives an exponential advantage in imaginarity testing. \begin{corollary}[Exponential separation in testing imaginarity with conjugate states] Testing the imaginarity of \revC{arbitrary} state $\ket{\psi}$ with access to its complex conjugate $\ket{\psi^\ast}$ requires $O(1)$ copies, while without $\ket{\psi^\ast}$ one requires $t=\Omega(2^{n/2})$ copies. \end{corollary}}

-Further, for restricted classes of states efficient algorithms can exist.
-In particular, we consider pure stabilizer states, i.e.~states that are generated by compositions of the CNOT, Hadamard, and S gates applied to computational basis states~\cite{gottesman1998heisenberg}. \begin{claim}[Efficient measurement of imaginarity for stabilizer states (\SM~\ref{sec:stabMeasimag})] For an $n$-qubit stabilizer state $\ket{\psi}\in\mathrm{STAB}$ imaginarity is given by
+\revC{Now, let us assume that we are not given arbitrary states, but states drawn from a restricted class of states.
+In this case, efficient algorithms to test imaginarity can exist.} In particular, we can efficiently test the imaginarity of pure stabilizer states, i.e.~states that are generated by compositions of the CNOT, Hadamard, and S gates applied to computational basis states~\cite{gottesman1998heisenberg}: \begin{claim}[Efficient measurement of imaginarity for stabilizer states (\SM~\ref{sec:stabMeasimag})] For an $n$-qubit stabilizer state $\ket{\chi}\in\mathrm{STAB}$, imaginarity is given by

-where $\mathcal{P}$ is the set of all $n$-qubit Pauli strings with phase $+1$. $\mathcal{I}_\mathrm{STAB}$ can be efficiently measured within additive precision $\delta$ with a failure probability $\nu$ using at most $t=O(\delta^{-2}\log(1/\nu))$ copies. \end{claim}
+where $\mathcal{P}$ is the set of all $n$-qubit Pauli strings with phase $+1$. $\mathcal{I}_\mathrm{STAB}(\ket{\chi})$ can be efficiently measured within additive precision $\delta$ with a failure probability $\nu$ using at most $t=O(\delta^{-2}\log(1/\nu))$ copies. \end{claim}

 \prlsection{Imaginarity of unitaries} A channel is real if and only if its associated Choi-state is a real state~\cite{hickey2018quantifying}.
 Using this fact, we define imaginarity for an $n$-qubit unitary $U$ via its Choi-state $U\otimes I \ket{\Phi}$ where $\ket{\Phi}=2^{-n/2}\sum_{k=0}^{2^n-1}\ket{k}\ket{k}$ is the maximally entangled state